Toshi (musician): 2007–2010: X Japan reunion and leaving Home of Heart

 According to a report by the newspaper Sponichi, Toshi visited Yoshiki in Los Angeles in November 2006 to work on the song "Without You" as a tribute to former X Japan guitarist Hide, who died in 1998.
 In March 2007, Toshi announced on his website that he and Yoshiki had recently resumed working together, stating that a "new project" would commence soon.
 Rumors of a X Japan reunion subsequently began, and in June Yoshiki was reported as having expressed interest in a tour (beginning in Los Angeles), "Without You" being released as a single and that he was in talks with Heath and Pata regarding their participation.
 On October 22, 2007, X Japan announced their reunion and released the Saw IV theme song, "I.V.".

 With X Japan's restart came a restart of Toshi's solo activities.
 On June 11, 2008, his new band Toshi with T-Earth was announced, with a line-up of Phantasmagoria guitarist Jun, and guitarist Touya and bassist Ruka from the band Charlotte.
 For their live shows they would switch between La'cryma Christi's drummer Levin and Luna Sea's drummer Shinya.
 Their first album Earth Spirit was released on August 8, they dubbed their music "eco hard rock", as the reason for starting the band was to draw attention to the environment.
 In October, T-Earth performed two shows in South America, in Chile and Brazil.
-Their second album Haruka Naru Toki wo Koete, was released on November 26.
+Their second album Haruka Naru Toki o Koete, was released on November 26.

 In April 2009, it was announced that 13-year-old drummer Riku, would be joining the group and that anyone who wanted to could apply to join, the only requirement was "people who want to save the Earth".
 In July, 18-year-old guitarist Ryo and 24-year-old bassist Kain officially joined the band.
 On August 13, they released an album in 2 versions: Hontou no Ai and its English version, Truth.

 On January 18, 2010, Toshi filed a lawsuit against his record company Home of Heart, accusing them of claiming all of his income over the past 12 years, eventually forcing him to announce bankruptcy.
 Effectively severing ties with the company and its leader Masaya.
 He also divorced his wife Kaori Moritani in February of the same year, who had also been working for Home of Heart, Ltd. Toshi even disclosed how they "effectively have not been husband and wife" saying: "Aside from having met her occasionally related to work, I do not know anything about her actual life."
 Toshi also claims that she had been living with Masaya for the past 10 years.